fringefilmsoz/SIP/tasks/passphrase_login.md

     The default passphrase is **opendoor**.

-    When you log in with a passphrase you begin a session.
-The session remains active as long as sip is open in the browser.

-    If you close SIP's browser tab without logging out, you can re-open SIP with the same browser without the passphrase for a period of 24 hours.
-After 24 hours the session will expire and you will need to use your passphrase to log in again.
+    Wen you log in with a passphrase you begin a session.
+If you close SIP's browser tab without logging out, you can re-open SIP with the same browser without the passphrase.